Bolaji61/IRIS-App/README.md

 `python app.py`

-Open the index.html file, enter the corresponding flower features and click on submit
+Open the index.html file using a browser, enter the corresponding flower features and click on submit

 ### Voila